DrinkMoreJuice/Build-a-Regression-Model-in-Keras/README.md

 In this project, I build a regression model using the Keras library to model data about concrete compressive strength.
 The data can be found here: https://cocl.us/concrete_data or in this github repository.

+RegressionModel.py is the Regression Model for (B) case.